One of my most requested treatments at my clinics is chemical skin peels.

 The whole point of applying a chemical peel is exfoliation.
 The strength of each peel corresponds to how deep the acids penetrate, or basically, how much exfoliation is desired.
 And because exfoliation can improve almost every skin condition such as sun damage, acne, hyperpigmentation, most will benefit from a chemical peel.

-The three levels
+The three levels of peels

 There are three levels of peels: superficial, medium depth and deep.